 \end{example}

-Remind that the number of lattice paths $L(1,1;n+1,1:\bfS)$ in $\Z^2$ that never slides below the $x$-axis, is the \textit{$n^{th}$-Motzkin number} ($n\geq0$), denoted by $\calM_{ n}$.
-Motzkin numbers begin with $1,1,2,4,9,21,\ldots$ (see \cite{A001006}) and can be expressed in terms of binomial coefficients and Catalan numbers via
+Remind that the number $l(1,1;n+1,1:\S)$ of lattice paths in $\Z^2$ that never slides below the $x$-axis, is the \textit{$n^{th}$-Motzkin number} ($n\geq0$), denoted by $\M_{ n}$.
+Motzkin numbers begin with $1,1,2,4,9,21,\ldots$ (see OEIS sequence \href{https://oeis.org/A001006}{A001006}) and can be expressed in terms of binomial coefficients and Catalan numbers via

-\textit{Trinomial triangles} are defined by the same steps $(1,1)$, $(1,-1)$ and $(1,0)$ (in our notation) with no restriction by starting from a fixed blank.
-The number of ways to reach a blank is simply the sum of three numbers in the adjacent previous column.
+\textit{Trinomial triangles} are defined by the same steps $(1,1)$, $(1,-1)$, and $(1,0)$ (in our notation) with no restriction by starting from a fixed cell.
+The number of ways to reach a cell is simply the sum of three numbers in the adjacent previous column.
 The $k^{th}$-entry of the $n^{th}$ column is denoted by $\binom{n}{k}_2$, where columns start by $0$.
-The middle entries of the Trinomial triangle, namely $1,1,3,7,19,\ldots$ (see \cite{A002426}) are studied by Euler.
+The middle entries of the Trinomial triangle, namely $1,1,3,7,19,\ldots$ (see \href{https://oeis.org/A002426}{A002426}) are studied by Euler.
 Analogously, Motzkin triangle are defined by recurrence sequence

 for all $1\leq k\leq n-1$ and satisfy